ComputationalPhysiology/gotran/README.md

 You should have received a copy of the GNU Lesser General Public License along with gotran.
 If not, see <http://www.gnu.org/licenses/>.

 ## Contributors

 Gotran is developed by Johan Hake.
-The version of gotran found in this repository is maintained by Henrik Finsberg.
+The version of gotran found in this repository is maintained by Henrik Finsberg and Kristian Hustad.
-Issues can be reported to <henriknf@simula.no>